Best Seller, Domes

 - Access Includes Salkantay Pass, Llactapata viewpoint, and Machu Picchu.

-- Grounded Adventurers trekkers who prioritize a steady pace and proper acclimatization.
+Trekkers who prioritize a steady pace and proper acclimatization in high-altitude conditions. - Photography Enthusiasts

-- Photography Enthusiasts those seeking the unique south-side view of the ruins from Llactapata.
+Those seeking the unique south-side perspectives of Machu Picchu and surrounding ruins from Llactapata. - Mountain Purists

-- High-End Travelers those who want the challenge of the pass followed by a private hotel and hot showers.
+Those who want the challenge of the Salkantay Pass followed by private hotel stays and hot showers.

-- The Salkantay Sprint For high-performance hikers seeking a faster pace, choose the 3-Day Salkantay Trek.
+For high-performance hikers seeking a faster, more intense pace, the 3-Day Salkantay Trek is ideal. - High-Altitude Alternative

 Full Itinerary